Polygon-Advocates/idThon/solution-2/client/README.md

 cp .env.sample .env;
 ```

-Update your .env with the VITE_VERCEL_VERIFICATION_SERVER_PUBLIC_URL variable to your hosted server ngrok url.
+Update your .env with the REACT_APP_VERIFICATION_SERVER_PUBLIC_URL variable to your hosted server ngrok url.
 If you're hosting in production with render, use the render url for this variable.

 Visit https://cloud.walletconnect.com/ and create a new project (free and takes 2m).
-Update VITE_VERCEL_WALLET_CONNECT_ID with the resulting Project ID.
+Update REACT_APP_WALLET_CONNECT_ID with the resulting Project ID.

 Quick check: Make sure you've updated these values in .env, not .env.sample 🤠